Super Singer 11

 Super Singer Season 11 is a 2025-2026 Indian Tamil-language reality television singing competition show on Star Vijay.
 The 11th season of Super Singer premiered on 2 August 2025 and airs on every Saturday and Sunday at 18:30, and streams on Disney+ Hotstar.

 Ma Ka Pa Anand and Priyanka Deshpande return as hosts for this season with the judges.
 The judging panel for this season included four judges: two playback singers, Anuradha Sriram and P. Unnikrishnan, music composer Thaman S and Mysskin.
 The show has four different regional zone identities within the state of Tamil Nadu.
 Anuradha Sriram will represent Kongu Thamizh, Mysskin will embody Delta Thamizh, Thaman S will be the face of Chennai Thamizh, and P. Unnikrishnan will Engum Thamizh.
+Due to some issues, Thaman S didn't continue as judge till last.
+So, Gangai Amaran replaced his place.

+This season made a history in Super Singer (including Super Singer Senior and Super Singer junior) first time, that this season there were 7 Finalists.

+In the Grand Finale, Nikhil emerged as the title winner and got ₹60 Lakh apartment from DAC Developer in the season and Saran and Dishathana shared the 1st Runner-up got ₹10 Lakhs each (One by DAC & Another by Star Vijay Team), and Meenatchi emerged as the 2nd Runner-up of the season and got ₹5 Lakhs, Thavaseeli emerged as 3rd Runner-up and got ₹3 Lakhs, Abraham Nithya Pandian emerged as the 4th Runner-up and got ₹3 Lakhs in the season.
+Balapriya won the VBJ Golden voice of the season and got golden mike trophy and 10 Lakhs from VBJ Jewellers.

 Production

 Season 11 began on 2 August 2025 as scheduled.
-On March 2025, a Audition promo was released on Star Vijay's social media platforms.
+In March 2025, an Audition promo was released on Star Vijay's social media platforms.
 The show is a competition where the top contestants will be teamed with four judges teams, like Kongu Thamizh, Delta Thamizh, Chennai Thamizh, and Engum Thamizh are competing against each other.